 Where do we go from here?
 I don’t see any easy answers.
 Continue reading…

-In case you missed it, I wrote up the results of the Asian American Man study on Medium.com, where it’s been read by over 70k people.
-National Journal, an Atlantic Media’s publication, also wrote a great piece featuring the research in an article called: Asian Americans Feel Held Back at Work by Stereotypes.
+Note: I wrote up the results of the 2015 Asian American Man study on Medium.com, where it’s been read by over 70k people.
+National Journal, an Atlantic Media’s publication, covered the study in Asian Americans Feel Held Back at Work by Stereotypes.

 Today we’re going to talk about a phrase.
-It’s a phrase you might use innocuously and infrequently, but one that many Asian Americans hear on a weekly if not daily basis, and can feel unfriendly, even alienating.
+It’s a phrase you might use innocuously and infrequently, but one that many Asian Americans hear on a weekly if not daily basis, and can come across as unfriendly, even alienating.

 That phrase is “Where are you from?”
 Continue reading…

 I didn’t really think much about how my own race/ethnicity affected my life until 2011, when I read the ludicriously long piece in New York Magazine.
 It was called Paper Tigers, with the subtitle: “What happens to all the Asian-American overachievers when the test-taking ends?” and it covered issues I had discussed occasionally with friends but rarely saw elsewhere.

 Questions like how come Asians are rarely in leadership positions despite being “so smart”?
 Or is it possible to maintain traditional Asian values like being humble in a loud, show-off-to-get-ahead world?
 Or why the hell was dating so damn hard?

 I thought Wesley Yang’s article was going to lead to a national conversation about these issues, given that Battle Hymn of the Tiger Mom by Amy Chua had been all over the media for months.
 But it didn’t happen.
 It’s understandable in some respects because he admits that he is “in most respects devoid of Asian characteristics”.
 While born to Korean parents, he does not: speak Korean, believe in Asian values, date Korean women or have any Korean friends.
 Maybe this was all he wanted to say about being an Asian man.